acjohnson/BeeInventor-charts/beeinventor/nsq/README.md

+# Fork Specifics

+This is based off of https://github.com/beeinventor/charts/tree/master/beeinventor/nsq but has been modified to suit our needs.

+Modifications from original chart:

+  * `nsqd` made a `DaemonSet` (instead of a `StatefulSet`; we want an `nsqd` to run on every node running pods that produce messages)
+  * `nsqd` service made headless (we don't want kubernetes to manage connections; instead we want `nsqlookupd` to manage consumer connections and producer connections to be node-local)
+  * Default resource requirements added for `nsqd` and `nsqlookupd`

+Problems:

+  * Persistent volumens aren't supported for `DaemonSet`s.
+Thus, persistence must be turned off for now

 # NSQ

 NSQ is a realtime distributed messaging platform designed to operate at scale, handling billions of messages per day.